 When I started working in private practice, the practice owner treated all the fluency cases and loved it.
 I treated speech and language disorders which was what I loved and became good at that!
 I didn't give those fluency cases another thought.
 Until the practice owner came to me and told me of her plans to retire and offered me the opportunity to take over the practice.
 I was thrilled for her, and excited for me, and immediately started the learning curve of becoming a practice owner.
 Then, it dawned on me that she would be leaving and taking her fluency expertise with her!

 I referred patients out for a little while but that didn't feel right to me.
 If I wanted to properly serve the patients in my community, I had to level up my knowledge and

 That has always been my benchmark.
-I constantly ask myself “am I (and the other other
+I constantly ask myself “Am I (and the other

 therapists in the office) providing therapy that is sooo good, I would send my own loved ones to this office for treatment?”
 The answer is yes, a solid yes.
 That’s what all patients deserve.